Cyber

 Turnover tax minimum amount of taxable income: R335,000

-For many small business owners, there are advantages to opting for turnover tax over the standard small business tax.
+For many small business owners, there are advantages to opting in for turnover tax over standard small business tax.

-However, keep in mind that expenses are purely an estimation under the tax turnover system.
-So if you have very high tax-deductible expenses that would reduce your taxable income significantly, it may be in your best interest to claim them under the standard tax system.
+However, expenses are purely an estimation under the tax turnover system, so if you have very high tax-deductible expenses that would reduce your taxable income significantly, it may be in your best interest to claim them under the standard tax system instead.

 Regardless of your business structure, tracking your expenses regularly is key to managing your finances effectively, maintaining positive cash flow and ensuring accurate record-keeping.

-With QuickBooks, it’s easy to track your expenses and income throughout the year, from anywhere on any device.
-And when tax time rolls around, you’ll have all the information you need at your fingertips to file your business tax return quickly and correctly.
+QuickBooks Online Accounting Software features an Expense Tracker - making it easy for small businesses to keep track of expenses and income throughout the year, from anywhere on any device.
+So, when tax time rolls around, you’ll have all the information you need to file your business tax return quickly and correctly.

 Related Articles